guomulian/anneal/README.md

 ### Examples
-A number of example implementations are included in this package.
+Included are a number of well-known example use cases.

 - Real-valued function of two real variables
 - Sudoku